ALV – Resistance Test

 • It does not detect past exposure or whether a bird is carrying or shedding the virus.

-• It does not replace biosecurity testing — birds with the resistance trait can still become infected, though they’re less likely to show symptoms.
+• It does not replace biosecurity testing — birds with the resistance trait can still become infected, though they are less likely to develop illness.

-This test is strictly for identifying a genetic trait that affects how likely a bird is to get sick if exposed to ALV.
+This test is strictly for identifying a genetic trait (chNHE1 W38) that affects how likely a bird is to get sick if exposed to ALV-J. We do not ensure this means your bird is completely resistant, only that they carry a resistance-associated gene.

-Bird has two copies of the resistance trait.
-These birds are the least likely to develop disease from ALV subgroups B, D, and E.
+Bird has two copies of the resistance allele.
+These birds are the least likely to develop disease from ALV-J.

-Bird has one copy of the resistance trait.
-These birds may have partial resistance — they may not get sick or may have milder symptoms if exposed.
+Bird has one copy of the resistance allele.
+These birds may have partial resistance — they may not get sick or may have milder symptoms if exposed to ALV-J.

-Bird does not carry the resistance trait.
-These birds are most vulnerable to ALV and are more likely to develop illness if exposed.
+Bird does not carry the resistance allele.
+These birds are most vulnerable to ALV-J and are more likely to develop illness if exposed.

 We are able to accept samples from freshly plucked feathers ONLY.
 We do not send you sample collection supplies.